-Both bikes have a 223cc, air-cooled, single-cylinder, four-stroke engine.
+Both motocross bikes have a 223cc, air-cooled, single-cylinder, 4 stroke engine.
 Meaning they are ideal for beginner and intermediate riders.
+They are also ok for experienced riders but they might as well go with another bike as well.
+Throttle response from both bikes are fine.

 The engine is powerful enough for the rider to get an exhilarating thrill, but not too rowdy to risk losing control.